bluz71/bash-seafly-prompt/README.md

 `xterm-256color` or `screen-256color`.

-Setting `TERM` to `xterm-256color` is usually done at the terminal level either in a preferences dialog or a related configuation file, if required at all.
+Setting `TERM` to `xterm-256color` is usually done at the terminal level either in a preferences dialog or a related configuration file, if required at all.
 Note, some modern terminals will automatically set 256 colors by default, for example, modern versions of [Gnome Terminal](https://wiki.gnome.org/Apps/Terminal).